otherguy/alfred-airports-workflow/README.md

 Download the latest version of the `airports.alfredworkflow` from the [Releases](https://github.com/otherguy/alfred-airports-workflow/releases) page and double click the downloaded file to install it.

-The workflow supports automatic updates and will perform daily update checks!
+The workflow supports automatic updates and will perform daily update checks.

 ## Usage